Setting up a UserGate proxy server

 Required paid resources

-The price for the UserGate gateway includes:
+The cost of the UserGate gateway infrastructure includes:

 - Fee for a continuously running VM (see Yandex Compute Cloud pricing).